 We are aware that among other obligations, the Data Protection Act (DPA) and the UK GDPR places duties on organisations and individuals to process personal information fairly and lawfully and to keep the information we hold safe and secure.
 Neither the DPA nor UK GDPR prevent, or limit, the sharing, or withholding, of information for the purposes of keeping children safe.
 Information which is sensitive and personal will be treated as 'special category personal data'.
 Legal and secure information sharing between schools, LA Children's Social Care and other agencies is essential.
 It would be legitimate to share information without consent where there is good reason to do so, and where the sharing of information will enhance the safeguarding of a child but it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk.
 When parents do not give permission to share information staff must consider if a child is at risk of harm, before a decision to not share information is made; when there is disparity between parent's views and those of their children, professionals must maintain focus on the child.
-Fears about sharing information must not be allowed to stand in the way of protecting the safety of children.
-As with all data sharing, appropriate organisational and technical safeguards will be in place.
+As with all data sharing, appropriate organisational and technical safeguards will be in place and we will fully record the rationale for any decisions made.